Institute for Professional Leadership

 The Institute for Professional Leadership focuses on helping students identify and develop their leadership skills, professional values, and career path through interdisciplinary programming beyond a strictly legal context.

-The Institute builds on UT Law’s pro bono and mentoring programming by offering courses and practicums in public service and leadership.
+The Institute builds on the College of Law’s pro bono and mentoring offerings through academic programming in public service and leadership.
 The Institute also offers extracurricular programming in leadership and professional development, including extensive collaboration with the college’s Bettye B. Lewis Career Center.

-We offer future lawyers the guidance and encouragement to develop the values that are essential to success in the practice of law.
+We offer future lawyers the guidance and encouragement to develop values, skills, and knowledge essential to success in the practice of law.

 The Six-Pack Series

-The Six-Pack Series, produced by the Institute for Professional Leadership, features prominent leaders answering the same six questions about leadership, and passing along their lessons and philosophies about leadership and service to the next generation.
+The Six-Pack Series, produced by the Institute for Professional Leadership, features prominent leaders answering questions about leadership and sharing their philosophies about leadership and service.